ranabhatsabal101/Custom-RAG/README.md

 **Note:** Two different LLM clients were used here instead of one because separating them seemed to perform better.
 This makes sense theoritically as well since LLMs are proven to perform better at specific tasks rather than multiple tasks.

 #### Future Considerations
 Something that was considered and would be a good addition here is a way to understand what documents is available ahead of time and use that to understand the intent of the query.
-If contextual enrichment is used for chunking, we can use that to crate tags or meta data for each documents and those can be used by the `intent_service` to know ahead of time if a query is about certain documents or not.
+If contextual enrichment is used for chunking, we can use that to create tags or meta data for each documents and those can be used by the `intent_service` to know ahead of time if a query is about certain documents or not.

 ### Retrieval System (`rag/retriever.py`)
 ![alt text](img/retrieval_arch.png)